Donald Weber, M.D.

-It’s November, which means it’s also National Prematurity Awareness Month.
 No parent wants to think about the possibility of having a premature baby.
-As uncomfortable as this thought is, it’s important to talk with your physician and your family about what you’ll do in case a premature birth occurs.
+As uncomfortable as this thought is, it's important to talk with your health care team and family about what you'll do if a premature birth occurs.

 A birth is considered premature if the baby is born between 20 to 37 weeks of pregnancy.
-Many complications can occur in a child as a result of preterm birth, such as underdeveloped brain and lungs, jaundice and infections.
-Premature birth can affect the baby long term, too.
-Some of the most common long term effects include neurological problems, not reaching full growth or chronic medical problems such as lung disease and Cerebral Palsy.
+Many complications can occur in a child due to preterm birth, including underdeveloped brain and lungs, jaundice and infections.

-The good news is that with today’s technology, the survival rate of premature babies has increased to 90 percent for a baby born at 25 weeks.
-Even though this is good news, it’s still important to be cautious throughout your pregnancy and know the risk factors that increase the likelihood of a preterm labor.
+With today's technology, the survival rate of premature babies has increased to 90% for a baby born as early as 25 weeks.
+Although this is good news, it's still important to be cautious throughout your pregnancy and know the risk factors that increase the likelihood of a preterm labor.